 This video was produced in partnership with the Tsilhqot’in communities of Xeni Gwet'in, Yunesit'in and the Friends of Nemiah Valley.

 “We want to fix it with this tribal Park,” says Chief Roger William of Xeni Gwet'in, in reference to industrial impacts on the lands and wildlife of Tsilhqot’in territory.

-Please watch the video, “like” it and then share it as widely as possible on social media or by forwarding this email to your friends and family.
+Please watch the video, “like” it and then share it as widely as possible on social media or by email to your friends and family.
 Raising public awareness about the work to designate the Dasiqox Tribal Park is critical in order to support the Tsilhqot’in people’s efforts to protect and manage their beautiful territory.